 Where to stay: Book a stay at Blue Harbor Resort if you’re ready to get back out on the water to catch a wave.
 More than just a lakefront resort, Blue Harbor is home to Breaker Bay Waterpark: a complete adventure for all ages that includes a riptide pool, a hot tub, water basketball, tube slides and more.
 Stop by the patio to sip a signature cocktail and escape into a romantic lakeside sunset with your partner.
 Whether enjoying a family outing or a dreamy romantic escape, visiting Sheboygan is sure to be unforgettable.

-Things to do: To no surprise, North Beach was voted one of the top five freshwater beaches by USA Today and was dubbed one of the top 10 family-friendly beaches by Parents magazine.
+Things to do: To no surprise, the gorgeous North Beach has been voted one of the top five freshwater beaches in the US.
 Located just a few blocks from downtown Racine and spanning nearly 50 acres, North Beach makes you feel like you’re on a tropical island from the moment you step foot on the sand.
 Go for a swim, play a few rounds of sand volleyball, build an epic sandcastle; no matter what you choose, you’re bound for a relaxing afternoon lounging under a palm tree on the North Beach shores.
 Longing for a family fun jungle adventure in the sun?
 Swing by Racine Zoo to see over 100 different species of animals, including 50 endangered species.
 Don’t forget to pack a bag of your family’s favorite snacks and enjoy one of the zoo’s picnic areas to refuel.

 Where to stay: If you’re looking to stay for at least a week, get a historic bed and breakfast experience and reserve one of the four rooms at the Christmas House, located not far from the shoreline of Lake Michigan.
 The Christmas House, built in 1893, has been restored and refurnished to meet modern-day conveniences with a flair of antique décor.